p4irin/c4t/README.md

 1. Set/switch the active version
 1. Run your Selenium Webdriver tests with the active version of Chrome for testing

-This allows for quickly switching back to a previous version of Chrome to run your tests against in case of a regression on a recent/latest version.
+E.g., this allows for quickly switching back to a previous version of Chrome to run your tests against in case of a regression on a recent/latest version.
 For example, a test failing against the latest of Chrome, did it pass consistently on the previous version or is it flaky and in need for a more robust implementation?

 ## Reference